-Unmarried children who are under age 18 (up to age 19 if attending elementary or secondary school full time) can be eligible to receive Social Security benefits when a parent dies.
+Unmarried children who are under age 18 (and up to age 19 if attending elementary or secondary school full time) can be eligible to receive Social Security benefits if a parent dies.

-ssa.gov/survivor
+Visit ssa.gov/survivor to learn more.

-We Wouldn't Miss Your Retirement Party
+We're There for Your Retirement

-When most people think of Social Security, they think of retirement benefits - with good reason.
-But we are more than retirement benefits; we offer many online tools to help you plan for your future.
+When most people think of Social Security, they think of retirement benefits - and with good reason.
+But we are more than retirement benefits; we also offer many online tools to help you plan for your future.